Crisis on Infinite Earths (Arrowverse): Plot

 Having already destroyed countless parallel universes, the antimatter wave makes its way to Earth-38.
 Brainiac 5 detects the wave approaching Argo City, prompting Kara Danvers to warn her mother Alura Zor-El, her cousin Clark Kent, and his wife Lois Lane.
 Clark and Lois send their son, Jonathan, off in an escape pod just before the wave hits.
 Harbinger brings Oliver, Mia, Barry, Kate Kane, Sara Lance, and Ray Palmer to Earth-38 and rescues the Kents from Argo.
 As Harbinger briefs the heroes on the situation, the Monitor raises a tower to impede the wave while the DEO and Lena Luthor evacuate Earth-38's inhabitants.
 Brainy finds Jonathan's pod on Earth-16, so he, Lois, and Sara leave to retrieve him while the others fight the Anti-Monitor's forces.
 Preparing to die, Oliver passes the Green Arrow mantle to Mia.
 When he learns that Barry is fated to die, however, he argues with the Monitor about their deal.
-The heroes fight a demonic army until the Monitor breaches them off-world.
+The heroes fight an army of Shadow Demons until the Monitor breaches them off-world.
 Refusing to leave, Oliver nullifies the Monitor and stays behind to protect the exodus.
 Lois' team returns to Earth-1 with Jonathan just as the Monitor brings a dying Oliver to say goodbye.
 Nash, now a "Pariah" for releasing the Anti-Monitor, announces that events have changed and all is lost.

 Harbinger recruits Earth-74's Mick Rory so the heroes can use his Waverider as their headquarters.
 Following Oliver's death, the Monitor consults the Book of Destiny and learns about four of seven Paragons: Hope (Kara); Destiny (Sara); Truth (a Superman who has suffered "more than any mortal man"); and Courage (the "Bat of the Future").
 Clark, Lois, and Iris locate the second Superman on Earth-96, where Lex uses the Book of Destiny to brainwash that Earth's Clark until Lois knocks Lex out.
 Kara and Kate travel to Earth-99, but fail to recruit its Batman after discovering he murdered his world's Superman while Sara, Barry, Mia, and John Constantine take Oliver to a Lazarus Pit on Earth-18 in an attempt to resurrect him, only to learn his soul is missing.
 On the Waverider, the Monitor has Ray build a "Paragon Detector", which identifies Kate as the Paragon of Courage.
 Elsewhere, Harbinger is secretly contacted by the Anti-Monitor.